-Hibiscus Farm guide starts with basics, and then we go to Kfar Warburg and join a tour at the farm.
-Let’s begin!
+The Hibiscus Farm guide starts with basics, and then we will go to Kfar Warburg and join a farm tour.

 Table of Contents